Using your 401(k) to buy a car

 For retirement savings programs that do allow loans, there are IRS restrictions regarding how much money can be borrowed.
 The IRS limits 401(k) loans to 50 percent of your vested account balance or $50,000, whichever is less.

-However, the IRS rules include an exception to the 50 percent limit — you are always allowed to borrow up to $10,000.
+However, the IRS rules include an exception to the 50 percent limit — you can always borrow up to $10,000.

 When you request a loan from a 401(k) plan, your employer should provide you with information about the borrowing limit restrictions and any other guidelines.
 These should include the minimum account balance required to be able to take a loan and the number of loans permitted by the plan.